birdandhike.com logo

 The Hike

 Upstream from the narrows (Wpt.
-06), the canyon opens into a broad valley that runs northeast for a few miles to the Muddy Mountains.
-Follow the wash upstream to a major fork (Wpt.
-07).
-Take the wash to the east (Wpt.
+06), the canyon opens into a broad valley that runs northeast for a few miles into the Muddy Mountains.
+The route follows the wash upstream to a major fork (Wpt.
+07), then turns east into the right fork (Wpt.
 08), which bends back to the north.

 Anniversary Peak

-Continue hiking generally east to cross a 30-ft deep canyon (Wpt.
-12), then continue east on the far side towards a ridge that runs up to a saddle (Wpt.
-14).
-From the saddle, the views are grand, and this is a good place to stop if you don't want to climb the peak.
+The route continues east and climbs a ridge that runs up to a saddle (Wpt.
+16).
+The views are grand at the saddle, and this is a good place to stop for hikers who don't want to climb the peak.

 Anniversary Peak